Over HDB Income Ceiling 2026: Buy Resale Anyway | Nexus

 What the ceiling does not block:

 If your gross monthly household income is S$15,000, S$25,000, or S$80,000, the door to HDB resale is still open.
-The financing route is what changes.
+What changes is how you finance it.

-HDB Income Ceiling 2026 — the Exact Thresholds
+HDB Income Ceiling 2026: the Exact Thresholds

 Brass horizontal bar suspended above two stacks of gold coins on a navy marble desk — one stack just touching the bar, one stack reaching above it, representing the HDB income ceiling threshold